doctrine/orm/docs/en/tutorials/composite-primary-keys.rst

 Primitive Types only
 ~~~~~~~~~~~~~~~~~~~~

-Even in version 2.0 you can have composite keys as long as they only consist of the primative types
+Even in version 2.0 you can have composite keys as long as they only consist of the primitive types
 ``integer`` and ``string``.
 Suppose you want to create a database of cars and use the model-name
 and year of production as primary keys: